ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 In the last lesson, we implemented our middleware to restrict users from accessing tweets they didn't create.
 In this lesson, we are going to remove the edit tweet link for tweets that the user didn't create.

 The edit tweet links are rendered on the homepage route so we need to check if each tweet is editable there.
-We are going to add an “isEditable” attribute to each tweet object in our existing loop.
+We are going to add an "isEditable" attribute to each tweet object in our existing loop.

-Before we can do that, we need to get our “tweets_created” cookie and save it to a variable.
-We are going to use the “or” operator again to make sure the “tweetsCreated” variable is an array.
+Before we can do that, we need to get our "tweets_created" cookie and save it to a variable.
+We are going to use the "or" operator again to make sure the "tweetsCreated" variable is an array.

 ```javascript
 // app.js